luisanuneze/test-task-1/README.md

 -------------------------YOUR ANSWER---------------------------

+For a simple portfolio website, I would prefer to work with Dynamic build mode.
+This is because it utilizes content management for customization and creation.
+Comparing it with static websites, those are entirely founded on HTML and CSS; on the other hand, SPA’s can be an option for it, but because of the use case, a dynamic website can fit better.

+Taking into consideration the need to manage it from a CMS, it’s important to be able to handle any change of information and fetching contact form data.

 2.2 What are the benefits of `SSR`?

 Please explain in your own words:

 -------------------------YOUR ANSWER---------------------------

+Server-Side Rendering allows programmers to improve user experience.
+The website or web pages are rendered from the server instead of rendering from the browser, which means that the content is fetched from the server instead of the client-side, improving fetching data time.
+Also, the website loads quickly because the browser fetches content from the server before rendering it for the user.

 ### 3. Identify and fix bad code.